noahehall/blockchain/blockchain.md

 - an event triggers the contract to execute whatever code is held within the contract
 - enabled developers to create programs ontop of the blockchain and organize decentralized governance
 - dApps: application whose backend runs on a decentralized network
+- consensus
+  - arbitration: how are disputes handled; must abide (and think about) laws in the real world
+  - transaction validation: all participants required?
+  - record immutability: will amend/cancel operations be required?
+- data storage: which blockchain to utilize?
+  - storing data on the blockchain is expensive, think about DFS protocols like ipfs/swarm/etc
+  - can still utilize traditional databases as well

 #### ethereum